MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/warranties.md

 ## Enable warranties

-Before users can warranties, a Field Service administrator has to enable the feature after [updating to the early access release](/dynamics365/get-started/release-schedule).
+Before users can work with warranties, a Field Service administrator has to enable the feature after [updating to the early access release](/dynamics365/get-started/release-schedule).

 In Field Service, change to the **Settings** area.
 Under **General**, select **Field Service Settings**.
 On the **Features** tab, set **Warranties** to **On**.